-At Faraday, we have a handful of approaches we use to minimize these effects at each level of our machine learning pipeline.
+At Faraday, we have a handful of approaches we use to minimize these effects.

 It's possible to get your hands on a pretty broad range of data points these days.
 Everything from the basics of home value, age, and income to the more esoteric pet ownership and liklihood to buy high-end men's apparel.
 Faraday actively excludes data points relating to protected classes.
 Race, ethnicity, primary language, and religion are excised from our database entirely and therefore excluded from our predictive models and audience definitions.